-New York Institute of Technology College of Osteopathic Medicine (NYITCOM) offers medical education in two scenic locations: Old Westbury, New York and Jonesboro, Arkansas.
+New York Institute of Technology College of Osteopathic Medicine (NYITCOM) offers medical education in two scenic locations: Old Westbury, N.Y. and Jonesboro, A.R.

-The New York campus is located on the beautiful, wooded, suburban Old Westbury campus of New York Institute of Technology.
+The New York campus is located on the beautiful, wooded, suburban Long Island (Old Westbury) campus of New York Institute of Technology.
 This location makes access to New York City easy while offering a less hectic lifestyle on a daily basis.
 State-of-the-art research and clinical institutions on Long Island and New York City enhance the educational experience and opportunities.
-The New York campus facilities occupy most of a three-building complex in Old Westbury: The Nelson A. Rockefeller Academic Center houses an auditorium, the Dean's office, the medical library, faculty offices, and research laboratories.
-The offices of the Vice President for Medical Affairs and Global Health, the Vice President for Health Sciences and Medical Affairs, New York Colleges of Osteopathic Medicine Educational Consortium (NYCOMEC, the postgraduate medical education arm of College of Osteopathic Medicine), the Doctor Patient Continuum Curriculum classrooms, and the Academic Technologies and Media Services Groups are located in this building.
+The New York campus facilities occupy most of a three-building complex on Long Island: The Nelson A. Rockefeller Academic Center houses an auditorium, the Dean's office, the medical library, faculty offices, and research laboratories.
+In addition, the offices of the Vice President for Medical Affairs and Global Health, the Doctor-Patient Continuum Curriculum classrooms, and the Academic Technologies and Media Services Groups are located in this building.

-Also, located on the Old Westbury campus, the W. Kenneth Riland Academic Health Care Center houses a large auditorium; the Academic Health Care Center, the anatomy laboratories, several faculty research laboratories and offices, animal facilities, student study areas, student lounges, a cafeteria, and the Institute for Clinical Competence (ICC), which trains and assesses students from their first year to their graduation in a patient simulation learning and assessment center.
-Adjacent to the W. Kenneth Riland Academic Health Care Center, is the Hannah and Charles Serota Academic Center, the newest of the NYIT College of Osteopathic Medicine facilities.
-Opened in 1999, this building houses two state-of-the-art auditoriums-the Mollie Rogers and William Rogers auditoriums and a modern osteopathic manipulation teaching laboratory.
+Also located on the Long Island (Old Westbury) campus, the W. Kenneth Riland Academic Health Care Center houses a large auditorium, the anatomy laboratories, several faculty research laboratories and offices, animal facilities, student study areas, student lounges, a cafeteria, and the Institute for Clinical Competence (ICC), which trains and assesses students from their first year to their graduation in a patient simulation learning and assessment center.
+Adjacent to the W. Kenneth Riland Academic Health Care Center is the Hannah and Charles Serota Academic Center, the newest of the NYIT College of Osteopathic Medicine facilities.
+Opened in 1999, this building houses two state-of-the-art auditoriums-the Mollie Rogers and William Rogers auditoriums-and a modern osteopathic manipulation teaching laboratory.
 In addition, this facility houses faculty and administrative offices, the student government office, several conference rooms, student lockers, changing rooms, and a small gym for students.
-In addition, students have access to campus playing fields, basketball and tennis courts, and a running track.
+In addition, students have access to campus playing fields, basketball and tennis courts, an additional campus fitness center, and a running track.

-NYITCOM at Arkansas State University, located in Jonesboro, AR, is NYITCOM's newest location and offers advanced academic technology linking classrooms, faculty, and students in New York and Arkansas.
-NYITCOM at Arkansas State University is housed in Wilson Hall, a beautiful art deco style building, which has been fully renovated with state-of- the-art facilities, to optimize premier medical education.
+NYITCOM at Arkansas State University, located in Jonesboro, A.R., is NYITCOM's newest location and offers advanced academic technology-linking classrooms, faculty, and students in New York and Arkansas.
+NYITCOM at Arkansas State University is housed in Wilson Hall, a beautiful art deco style building, which has been fully renovated with state-of-the-art facilities, to optimize premier medical education.
 The site also includes osteopathic manipulative medicine (OMM) and anatomy labs, as well as patient simulation and robotics labs.
 NYITCOM at Arkansas State University provides opportunities to work and learn in urban and rural communities in one of the most medically underserved areas of the country during clerkship and resident training in leading hospitals and ambulatory health networks throughout the state and region.
 In addition, the Arkansas campus location offers the best of Arkansas State University's resources, including on- and off-campus housing, dining services, libraries, a state-of-the-art fitness center, a health center, and access to athletic and cultural events.

-The NYIT College of Osteopathic Medicine medical libraries, at both the Old Westbury and Jonesboro campuses, house thousands of volumes of journals, textbooks, and other references, and subscribes to hundreds of online resources.
+The NYIT College of Osteopathic Medicine medical libraries, at both the Long Island (Old Westbury) and Arkansas (Jonesboro) locations, house thousands of volumes of journals, textbooks, and other references and subscribe to hundreds of online resources.
 Access and training is available to all College of Osteopathic Medicine community members in person and online.
-The libraries also house photocopiers that require the use of the student's ID card instead of coins.
+The libraries also house photocopiers that require the use of the student's ID card instead of currency.
 The medical libraries are open for extended hours and professional librarians are available to advise, assist, and train all patrons.